 The delivery of a replacement new Central Library remains a council priority.
 Our recent Libraries Needs Assessment review has reinforced the important role that the Central Library plays in people’s usage of Nottingham’s Library Service.
 The project is continuing to move forward and we currently have external contractors market testing the pricing for completing the fit-out works, as part of our value for money assurance process.

 - Libraries are about more than books – they are also community spaces.
 How will this be maintained in places where libraries may close?

 We need to recognise that any change will, for some, be difficult.
-It is important that as a city we look at the wide range of public buildings we operate to ensure we deliver best value and where usage is low we need to make decisions on what services we can continue to provide within the given budget.
+It is important that as a city we look at the wide range of public buildings we operate to ensure we deliver the best value, and where usage is low, we need to make decisions on what services we can continue to provide within the given budget.

 - The council’s budget is under severe pressure.
 Isn’t this just about saving money?